Should You Drink A2 Milk Instead Of Regular Milk?

 A2 milk for babies - is it better?

-Introducing hydrolyzed dairy may lower the risk of developing a cow’s milk protein allergy.
-If your child is not tolerating a standard cow’s milk formula, and a2 milk formula is one alternative that you can try (17).
+Introducing hydrolyzed dairy may help reduce the risk of developing a cow’s milk allergy for some babies.
+If your child has trouble digesting standard cow’s milk formula, A2 milk formula could be an option worth exploring.

 Is it more expensive?

-Yes – it costs about twice as much.
+Yes – it costs about twice as much as regular milk.

 Bottom Line: Should you try it?

-- If you include dairy in your diet, it might be worth trying.
+- If you include dairy in your diet, A2 milk may be worth trying.

-- What you eat and drink is a potent mediator of your health.
-You deserve to feel good!
+- What you eat and drink has a powerful impact on your well-being—you deserve to feel your best!

-*This information is not a substitute for medical advice.
-Please consult your health care provider for questions specific to your needs.
+This information is not a substitute for medical advice.
+Please consult your healthcare provider for guidance specific to your needs.